kristapsdz/openradtool/regress/nodejs/README.md

-Test syntax of files the parent directory by passing them from ort-nodejs(1) into the transpiler.
+compile-runner.ts: tests syntax of files the parent directory by passing them from ort-nodejs(1) into the transpiler.

-To save on the tremendous time taken to start up Node, this occurs within regress-runner.ts, which does this all within a Node instance.
+regress-runner.ts: spins up a full Nodejs application for testing.